damouse/glusnek/README.md

 # gosnake

-Bi-directional, high level language bindings with automatic type conversion between go and python.
-Features goroutine-safe python invocation!
+Call from python to go and back.
+Goroutine/GIL safe bindings with automatic type conversion.

+While either language can call the other, go has to start the show: in other words this library embeds python within go.
+To embed go within python check out (gopy)[https://github.com/go-python/gopy].

-Tested on Ubuntu 15.04 with python 2.7.
+Tested with go1.6, Ubuntu 15.04, python 2.7.
 No support for python 3 yet.

 ## Getting Started